Blessed is he who reads this and those who hear the words of this prophecy and keep what is written in it, for the time is at hand. Revelation 1:3

 and the vats will overflow with new wine and oil.

-25 I will restore to you the years that the swarming locust has eaten,
+25 I will restore what you lost in the years that the swarming locust ate,

 the great locust, the grasshopper, and the caterpillar,

 my great army, which I sent against you.

 26 You will have plenty to eat, and be satisfied,

 and will praise the name of the Lord, your God,